Current Service Status & News

 Next Generation Sequencing (NGS) based analyses

-Although we offer a full range of services in order to best fit the varied needs of customers, our core tests utilise NGS technology.
+Although we offer a full range of services in order to best fit the varied needs of customers, our core test utilises NGS technology.
 This allows us to examine multiple genes simultaneously, thus gaining a better understanding of what aberrant cellular processes may, or sometimes equally importantly may not, be driving a patient’s cancer.
 This in turn gives the clinical care team a better chance of finding something that can help fight it.